-Relationship loss can be very traumatic hence EMDR can be very effective.
+Relationship loss can be very traumatic hence EMDR (a NICE approved treatment for trauma) can be very effective.

 Hypnotherapy can be employed to boost self-esteem and NLP can be used to challenge limiting beliefs.